The ultimate performance of the Rasnik 3-point alignment system

 \subsection{Image distortion}

-Optical image distortions cause perfect image points (X,Y) to be appear at (X',Y').
-The deviation usually has a circular symmetry such as the well known pin-cushion effect.
-The deviations are constant, only depending on X and Y, and therefore do not cause a first order error since the X and Y response is the average of 15 k (X,Y) points of equal weight.
+Optical image distortions cause perfect image points ($x$,$y$) to appear at ($x$',$y$').
+The deviation is usually rotational symmetric around the optical axis.
+An example is the well known pin-cushion effect.
+The deviations are constant, only depending on $x$ and $y$, and therefore do not cause a first order error since the $x$ and $y$ response is the average of $1.5 \times 10^4$ ($x$,$y$)-points of equal weight.
 These points are quite evenly distributed over the image area, so identical deviations are constantly present in each image.
-A third order error in linearity may occur in the case an image edge coincides with a contour: in this some parts of the contour participate, whereas others do not.
+A third order error in linearity may occur in the case an image edge nearly coincides with a contour: in this case some parts of the contour participate, whereas others do not.
 This linearity error is periodic with the chess field size and with twice the chess field size.
-The error can be quantified by making density plots of real data with random X and Y, and an empirical correction can be applied.
+The error can be quantified by making density plots of real data with random $x$ and $y$, and an empirical correction can be applied.